wincle/Fast-and-Accurate-Unconstrained-Face-Detector/README.md

 Notice:The code is being Test!

-The result is trained by 10k pos data and the template is 24*24 , the stages num is 180 , that png shows its ability.
+The result is trained by 10k pos data and the template is 24*24 , the stages num is 180

-I will create a new branch for large size data , now the project compute feature all at once , if the template is 24*24 , the NPD features number is 165600 , so the 10k pos and 10k neg traing will cost at least 3Gb memory .

 # Difference with Matlab Code